-- If I’m an aspiring consolidator/acquirer, I’m probably willing to pay a nice premium for the first acquisition in a particular region – to attract the best of the options available and to secure that foothold ahead of my competitors.
-I may want to make a statement in the geography and elsewhere with regard to the quality of organization I intend to build.
-Hence, there is more of a strategic component in the valuation of earlier platform acquisitions, whereas later add-ons may be more simply about purchasing market coverage and earnings.
+- If I’m an aspiring consolidator/strategic acquirer, I’m probably willing to pay a nice premium for my first acquisition in a particular geography – to attract the best of the options available and secure that foothold ahead of my competitors.
+Or I may want to make a statement with regard to the quality of organization I intend to build.
+Hence, there is more of a strategic component in the valuation of earlier platform acquisitions, whereas later add-ons may be more simply about market development and earnings expansion.

-- Further, the first couple of acquisition targets are likely to have more to say (and be credited for) relative to the manufacturers they are aligned with.
+- Further, the first couple of acquisition targets are likely to have more to say (and be credited for) relative to the manufacturers the consolidator aligns with.
 As the map fills in, later acquisitions may be forced to discard certain lines and replace them with others to conform to the acquiring organization.
-You can count on the acquirer considering the risks and costs of making those transitions when determining the value of an acquisition.
+You can count on the acquirer considering the revenue loss, risks and cost of making those transitions when determining the value of an acquisition.

-- Then there is the likelihood that consolidators will eventually have competitive advantages over independent operators – in terms of buying power/terms with suppliers, proprietary products, lower administrative costs, ability to attract and retain talented employees, better access to growth capital, financial stability, etc. To the extent true (which sometimes it’s not and/or there are other associated disadvantages) the market share and value of the smaller independents will gradually deteriorate.
+- Then there is the likelihood that consolidators will eventually have competitive advantages over independent operators – in terms of authorizations and terms with suppliers, access to proprietary products, lower administrative costs, ability to attract and retain talented employees, better access to growth capital, financial stability, etc. To the extent true (which sometimes it is not — there are associated disadvantages) the market share and value of the smaller independents will gradually deteriorate.